splunk-soar-connectors/slackbot/README.md

 [![](img/slack_poll_now.png)](img/slack_poll_now.png)

-The POLL NOW window will display the PID of the SlackBot process as well as the number of artifacts and containers ingested (which will always be zero for this app).
+The POLL NOW window will display the PID of the Slackbot process as well as the number of artifacts and containers ingested (which will always be zero for this app).

-### Stopping SlackBot
+### Stopping Slackbot

-Once the SOAR SlackBot starts running, the **stop bot** action needs to be run to stop it.
-Simply disabling ingestion won't stop SlackBot.
+Once the SOAR Slackbot starts running, the **stop bot** action needs to be run to stop it.
+Simply disabling ingestion won't stop Slackbot.
-WARNING: Stopping SlackBot is required before upgrading or uninstalling the SOAR Slack App or else an untracked SlackBot process may be left running on the SOAR instance.
-In addition, deleting a Slack asset that has SlackBot running will result in SlackBot continuing to run, untracked.
+WARNING: Stopping Slackbot is required before upgrading or uninstalling the SOAR Slack App or else an untracked Slackbot process may be left running on the SOAR instance.
+In addition, deleting a Slack asset that has Slackbot running will result in Slackbot continuing to run, untracked.

 ## Slack Commands

-Once a Slack asset has been configured, and SlackBot is running on SOAR, it needs to be invited to the channel, and then commands from Slack can be received by SOAR.
+Once a Slack asset has been configured, and Slackbot is running on SOAR, it needs to be invited to the channel, and then commands from Slack can be received by SOAR.
 In Slack, just mention the bot to get a help message on running commands.
 All commands follow this syntax: